cscannell-inacloud/Microsoft-Teams-Docs/teams/botevents.md

 ### Adding a bot for 1:1 context only

 Your bot will also receive a `conversationUpdate` with `membersAdded` when a users adds it directly for 1:1 chat.
-In this case, the payload that your bot receives will not contain the `channelData.teams` object.
+In this case, the payload that your bot receives will not contain the `channelData.team` object.
 You should use this as a filter in case you wish your bot to offer a different Welcome depending on 1:1 or team addition.

 ### Removing a team member